 Outcomes Measurement Tips for Nonprofits

-On the nonprofit side, this means communicating progress about changes in behavior or situations because of your work instead of simply focusing on metrics like numbers served or reporting activities and actions taken.
+For nonprofits, this means communicating progress about changes in behavior or situations because of your work instead of simply focusing on metrics like numbers served or reporting activities and actions taken.
 This means redefining your organization as an accountable impact achiever rather than solely a service provider.
 And by speaking the same language as your funders and other partners, we are all taking a collective, clear approach to achieving outcomes and documenting progress toward results.

 Empowered, results-focused nonprofits: